harryhanYuhao/lists/src/math/math.md

 In analysis one may realise that real number is not the requirements, instead certain properties of real number brings about all the important results.
 These properties includes the order, completeness, unboundedness, triangle inequality, etc. Topology studies these any arbitrary space with these properties.

-- Metric Space, Robert Magnus, Undergraduate Texts in Mathematics Springer.
-    - As a very friendly introduction to metric space, it is a nice companion to elementary analysis.
-Metric space, in general, can be seen as a preliminary topology and an extension of real analysis.
 - J.R.
 Munkres, Topology, a first course.
     - Classic in Topology
 - G. Bredon, Topology and Geometry
+- Introduction to Topological Manifolds, John M Lee, Springer

+The followings ones are more elementary and reader friendly:

+- Metric Space, Robert Magnus, Undergraduate Texts in Mathematics Springer.
+    - As a very friendly introduction to metric space, it is a nice companion to elementary analysis.
+Metric space, in general, can be seen as a preliminary topology and an extension of real analysis.

 ## Algebra